 - Initial tooling manufacture has a longer lead time.

-Moldwel – We are leading plastic injection moulding suppliers based in the Midlands.
-Our team of expert technicians can help you with any project.
-Give us a call on 01922 631252 for free expert advice or visit our website for more information on plastic injection moulding.
+We are leading plastic injection moulding suppliers based in the Midlands.
+Our team of expert technicians can help you with any project and can guarantee you a trusted service at competitive prices.
+Give us a call on 01922 631252 for free expert advice on injection moulding, or visit our website today.